Bambino Cat (The Hairless Sphynx & Munchkin Cat Mix): Info, Pictures, Characteristics & Facts

 Bambinos are also prone to some health issues due to their short legs and long body.
 They may end up being a bit more expensive concerning veterinary care than the average cat.
 You will want to ensure you are fully prepared to house and care for these sensitive little cuties before bringing one home.

-3 Little-Known Facts About Bambino Cat
+3 Little-Known Facts About the Bambino Cat

 1. Bambino Cats Won’t Necessarily Be Hairless